NVIDIA/data-science-blueprints/churn/README.md

 ## Tuning and configuration

-The most critical configuration parameter for good GPU performance on the ETL job is `spark.rapids.sql.variableFloatAgg.enabled` -- if it isn't set to true, all of the aggregations will run on CPU, requiring costly transfers from device to host memory.
+The most critical configuration parameter for good GPU performance on the ETL job is `spark.rapids.sql.variableFloatAgg.enabled` -- if it isn't set to true, all of the floating-point aggregations will run on CPU, requiring costly transfers from device to host memory.

 Here are the parameters I used when I tested on Dataproc: